mastodon/documentation/Extensions.md

 Protocol extensions
 ===================

+> **Note:** This document describes only additions to the OStatus protocol.
+The OStatus protocol is obsolete and Mastodon 1.6 and higher prefers ActivityPub, using OStatus only when nothing else is available.

 Some functionality in Mastodon required some additions to the protocols to enable seamless federation of those features:

 - [Federation of blocks/unblocks](#federation-of-blocksunblocks)